 Smith previously served as director of the Fraud and Enforcement Division for the Ohio Department of Insurance, working for the department from 2002 to 2009.
 He assisted in investigations of fraud committed by consumers, healthcare providers and insurance agents.
 He previously worked 14 years as chief trial counsel for the Ohio Attorney General’s Office, Organized Crime Investigations Commission.
 In that position, he directed investigations into a wide variety of cases under Ohio’s Racketeer Influenced and Corrupt Organizations (RICO) statute.
 Smith also worked for the Franklin County prosecutor’s office for 10 years, with more than half of the time spent as head of the economic crime unit.

-Michael Spiert is chief of Special Investigation for the Auditor.
+Michael Spiert is the acting deputy director for the Public Integrity Assurance Team.
 Spiert is a 2001 graduate of the FBI National Academy.
 He served at the Franklin County Sheriff’s Office for 31 years, working in the Corrections, Patrol and Investigative bureaus.
 He retired as lieutenant commander of the Franklin County Sheriff’s Office Special Investigations Unit.
-Spiert served as an investigator with the Delaware County Prosecutor’s Office for five years and was appointed as Chief of Investigations of the Ohio Auditor of State’s Special Investigations in January 2011.
+Before joining the Auditor of State’s office Spiert served as an investigator with the Delaware County Prosecutor’s Office for five years

 How We Investigate Fraud and Compliance